artemplv/QuickChat-AI/README.md

 ### Block

-`Block` class is a base class from which all components inherit.
+`Block` is a base class from which all components inherit.
 It's similar to React's Component class.
 Here is an example of how some lifecycle methods are implemented.

 ```TypeScript